davidKristiansen/macpyver.nvim/README.md

 # 🛠️ macpyver.nvim

-A Neovim plugin for YAML case running and workflow execution—Macpyver-style, right inside your editor.
+A Neovim plugin for running YAML test cases and workflows—Macpyver-style.

 Created by David Kristiansen.